Improve the Air Quality of Your Home

 Thoroughly cleaning your home is essential for keeping allergens down since dust is one of the biggest triggers for people with allergies and asthma.
 For this reason, using a steam cleaner on your floors and carpets can help keep allergens at bay.

-Something you may not know about dust is that it contains some proteins from dead skin cells and dander from pets.
-This means if you suffer from allergies, even keeping a clean house won’t necessarily be enough for you!
-You might need to invest in hypoallergenic bedding and pet-free zones around the house.
+You may not know that dust contains some proteins from dead skin cells and dander from pets.
+If you suffer from allergies, even keeping a clean house won’t be enough for you!
+You might need to invest in hypoallergenic bedding and pet-free home zones.

 If you have pets but don’t want to give them up, try changing their diets and getting an air filtration system for your house since many animals produce more dander than others.
-Keeping these things in mind will help keep your home a chemical-free zone and a clean one!
+These things will help keep your home a chemical-free zone and a clean one!

 Chemical-free alternatives to everyday household products